digital-asset/daml/docs/source/app-dev/app-arch.rst

 .. image:: ./recommended_architecture.svg

 The above image shows the recommended architecture.
-Of course there are many ways how you can change the architecture and technology stack to fit your needs, which we'll mention in the corresponding sections.
-Note that the Participant Node is integrated into the Daml drivers in some cases rather than being part of the Application Backend.
-See :doc:`/support/overview` for more details.
+Of course there are many ways that the architecture and technology stack can be changed to fit your needs which we'll mention in the corresponding sections.

 To get started quickly with the recommended application architecture, generate a new project using the ``create-daml-app`` template: